 Most Common Divorce Issues in Chandler, Arizona

+Child support, child custody, alimony, and division of property are among the most common issues that families and couples face when getting divorced.
 Children and finances are the two most common issues that can arise during the divorce settlement process that can slow the process down.
 It is important to understand that the decisions you make while settling your divorce can have a major impact on your financial life and personal life for years to come.
-Before finalizing your divorce or agreeing to terms that make you feel uncomfortable, you may want to speak to the Zachary Law Group, a divorce lawyer in Chandler, Arizona.
+Before finalizing your divorce or agreeing to terms that make you feel uncomfortable, you may want to speak to the Zachary Law Group, a divorce law firm in Chandler, Arizona.
 While it is understandable to want to settle your divorce as soon as possible and move on to the next chapter in your life, if you rush the process or sign a settlement without knowing your rights, you could give up important rights forever.
 Here are some common divorce issues that can make a divorce settlement more complicated:

 - Tax Implications of Divorce.
 There are many tax implications that go along with divorce.
-If one partner pays alimony, new tax law will change how alimony can be classified for tax deductible purposes.
+If one partner pays alimony, new tax laws may change how alimony can be classified for tax deductible purposes.
 It is important to speak to both your attorney and your accountant about the tax implications of your divorce settlement.
 Sometimes one partner thinks they are getting a great deal, but then they learn about the tax burden they will face and decide to renegotiate their divorce settlement before finalizing it.
+If you have questions about how your divorce decisions will affect your taxes, reach out to the divorce lawyers at the Zachary Law Group today to learn more.

 How to Get Divorced in Chandler, Arizona